zenodo/zenodo/INSTALL.rst

     $ docker-compose up db es cache mq

-Keep the docker-compose session above alive and in a separate shell, create a new Python virtual environment using virtualenvwrapper (`virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_), in which we will install Zenodo code and its dependencies:
+Keep the docker-compose session above alive.
+In a separate shell, create a new Python virtual environment using virtualenvwrapper (`virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_), in which we will install Zenodo code and its dependencies: